-When it comes to children’s development, parents should worry both about kids’ screen time their own.
+When it comes to children’s development and digital parenting, parents should worry both about kids’ screen time their own.
 Screen are here to stay and have taken over, unfortunately most often than we would like, meal time and other key family moments.

 Nothing better than facts to explain why screentime has changed parenting forever.
 Emily has put these together amazingly well: